CDCgov/MaRS/docs/index.md

 **Dilute Denatured DNA**

-1. Dilute the denatured DNA to the desired concentration using the following example:

   **NOTE:** Illumina recommends targeting 1000–1200 K/mm² raw cluster densities using MiSeq v2 reagents.
 ![Clustering](assets/images/IlluminaLibClustering.png)

+1. Dilute the denatured DNA to the desired concentration using the following example:

 2. Invert several times to mix and then pulse centrifuge the DNA solution.

 3. Place the denatured and diluted DNA on ice.

-**Denature and Dilution of PhiX Control**
+**Denature and Dilute of PhiX Control**

 Use the following instructions to denature and dilute the 10 nM PhiX library to the same loading concentration as the Amplicon library.
 The final library mixture must contain at least 5% PhiX.

-1. Combine the following volumes to dilute the PhiX library to 4 nM:
+1. Combine 10 nM PhiX library (2 μl) and RSB (3 μl) to dilute the PhiX library to 4 nM:

-  * 10 nM PhiX library (2 μl)

-  * RSB (3 μl)

-3. Combine the following volumes of 4 nM PhiX and 0.2 N NaOH in a microcentrifuge tube:
+2. Combine 4 nM PhiX library (5 μl) and 0.2 N NaOH (5 μl) of 4 nM PhiX and 0.2 N NaOH in a microcentrifuge tube.

-  * 4 nM PhiX library (5 μl)

-  * 0.2 N NaOH (5 μl)

 3. Vortex briefly to mix the 2 nM PhiX library solution.